vinodkumarhs1962/skinspire_V2/Project_docs/MAster documents/SkinSpire Clinic HMS Technical Development Guidelines v2.0.md

-SkinSpire Clinic HMS Technical Development Guidelines System Architecture Overview
+Skinspire Clinic HMS Technical Development Guidelines System Architecture Overview
 Multi-Tenant Architecture
-SkinSpire HMS is designed as a multi-tenant system with the following characteristics:
+Skinspire HMS is designed as a multi-tenant system with the following characteristics:
 Tenant Isolation: Each hospital operates as an independent tenant Data Partitioning: Data separation by hospital_id at database level Shared Infrastructure: Single codebase serving multiple tenants